 These larger packs are similar to those needed for weekend trips, but they have a sturdier frame, better padding, higher capacity, and extra pockets, allowing you to pack more essentials and carry more weight.

-Before selecting your backpack size, focus on the essentials you need to pack.
+Before selecting your backpack volume, focus on the essentials you need to pack.
 The more space you allow yourself, the more likely you are to fill it with things you don’t actually need.
 And, of course, a larger pack will weigh more empty than a smaller one.
 Trust us, every ounce you carry makes a huge difference when you’re on the trail.

 Two important features to consider are pack accessibility and a top lid.
 When comparing a top-loading backpack vs one that has a u-zipper, the latter is more convenient by far.
 The u-zipper gives you front and side access, meaning you can access gear anywhere in your pack without having to empty out the rest.